Skip to content

 Note: Once persistent storage is created, you can only increase its size by editing it.
 Adjusting the storage size will restart the workbench, making it temporarily unavailable, with the downtime typically depending on the size increase.

-Additionally, you can use previously created persistent storage that isn't attached to any existing workbench cluster storage by selecting the existing persistent storage option while creating a new workbench.
+If you want to use previously created persistent storage that isn't attached to any existing workbench cluster, first detach the storage configured for the new workbench, as shown below:

 Note